Cole outduels Bieber in ace matchup, Yankees edge Indians

-CLEVELAND (AP) — Gerrit Cole was one pitch better than Shane Bieber in a heavyweight matchup of aces as Rougned Odor and Aaron Hicks homered off Cleveland’s Cy Young winner in the fifth inning, giving the New York Yankees a 2-1 win over the Indians on Saturday.
+Cole was one pitch better than Shane Bieber in a heavyweight matchup of two of baseball’s best and Rougned Odor and Aaron Hicks homered off Cleveland’s Cy Young winner in the fifth inning, giving New York a 2-1 win over the Indians on Saturday.

-Cole (3-1) struck out 11 and allowed just three hits in seven innings to beat Bieber (2-2) in a rematch of their meeting in last year’s playoffs.
+Cole (3-1) struck out 11 and allowed just three hits in seven innings – he retired the final 11 batters he faced – to beat Bieber (2-2) in a rematch of their meeting in last year’s playoffs.
 Cole’s 50 strikeouts in his first five starts are the most for any pitcher in New York’s storied history.

+”He was terrific in obviously a game where we needed him to be really, really good,” Boone said. ”Really strong outing by our ace.”

 Bieber fanned nine – the first time he hasn’t reached double digits in five starts – and tied Hall of Famer Randy Johnson’s record with his 17th straight start of at least eight strikeouts.